rblopes/godot-twitch-irc-client/README.md

 found in this repository, inside the `demo` folder.

 > Before testing, you must [register a Twitch app][1] and obtain an [OAuth
-> token][2] to grant you access to the Twitch IRC API.
-Please refer to the
+> token][2] with at least the `chat:read` and `chat:edit` scopes to grant you
+> access to the Twitch IRC API and use it properly.
+Please refer to the Twitch
-> Twitch Developers documentation to find out more.
+> Developers documentation to find out more.
 >
 > [1]: https://dev.twitch.tv/docs/authentication/register-app/
 > [2]: https://dev.twitch.tv/docs/irc/authenticate-bot/